 Offices are open from 9AM to 5PM, Monday through Friday, when the College or Academy is in session.
-The Wellness Center is closed nights, weekends and during academic breaks.
-However, counselors and a nurse triage team remain on call nights and weekends when the College or Academy is in session for urgent care needs.
+Counselors and a nurse triage team remain on call nights and weekends when the College or Academy is in session for urgent care needs.
 Outside of open hours, any student who is feeling ill and/or in crisis may ask a Community Director or contact Campus Safety (413-528-7291 or dial 0/zero from any campus phone) to discuss their concerns.
-The Community Director and/or Campus Safety will discuss the situation with the student and connect the student to the appropriate resource on campus.
+The Community Director and/or Campus

+Safety will discuss the situation with the student and connect the student to the appropriate resource on campus.